Ask These 4 Questions to Spark Important Strategic Conversations

 “Why didn’t you raise this before?”
 Well, “No one asked.”

-Here are four ugly conversations worth having with your team.
-Ask, and then really listen.
+Here are four strategic conversations to have with your team.

 U– What are we Underestimating?

 Competitive pressures?
 New technology?
-The destruction that new manager is doing to our culture?
+Risk?
+The destruction that the new manager is doing to our culture?
 The opportunity that we “don’t have time for?

 G– What’s Gotta Go?